Skip to main content

 Cleaning Industry Benchmarks

 How do the best cleaning companies perform?
-Data from our analysis of 2,200+ service businesses.
+Data from our analysis of 2,200+ contractors.

 Net Profit Margin